 Spotify provides all users with direct and easy access to its large internal music library via its app and web player.
-To make matters better, it also has perfect compatibility with local files.
-By default, Spotify has the ability to search for stored local music using the Spotify app.
+To make matters better, it has perfect compatibility with local files.
+By default, you can easily search for stored local music using the Spotify app.
 It automatically detects local files from three options, respectively iTunes, Downloads, and Music Library.

-Besides, Spotify has an ‘Add A Source’ option to add local files from the target music folders on hard drives or external storage properly.
-If you have met local files not syncing to Spotify issues or don’t know how to upload local files to Spotify, don’t miss this complete tutorial to add local files to Spotify on iPhone, Android, and computers.
+Besides, Spotify has an ‘ADD A SOURCE’ option, so users can add local files from target music folders on hard drives or external storage properly.
+Didn’t know how to add local files to Spotify for listening?
+Read the complete tutorial here to learn the easy ways.

 Part 1.
-How to Add Local Files to Spotify on Computers
+How to Add Local Files to Spotify on PC/Mac

 Make sure your own songs are in line with the Spotify file upload guide.
-You can then follow the concise yet professional user guide to add local files to Spotify on computers via the Spotify desktop app.
+You can then follow the guide below to import local music to Spotify on computers.

 Step 1.
-Launch your Spotify desktop client on your Mac or Windows computers and fill in your personal Spotify account details to authorize it.
+Launch Spotify desktop client on Mac or Windows computers and fill in your personal Spotify account details to authorize it.

 Step 2.
 For Mac users, you can click the Spotify menu tab to select the Preferences option.
 For Windows users, you can find it by clicking the three-dot menu on to upper-left corner > Edit option.
-Also, you can open the setting window by clicking your Account > Settings button.
+Alternatively, you can go to your Account > Settings to open the settings window.

 Step 4.
-You can find local files on Spotify in the Your Library on the left side of Spotify’s home screen > Local Files section.
+You can find local files in the Your Library on the left side of Spotify’s home screen > Local Files section.

 Step 2.
 You can define a name, image, and description of your new Spotify playlist as required.
-You can click the Save button to apply them.
+Then click the Save button to apply them.

 Step 3.
-Now, please return to the Local Files tab and start adding local files to Spotify playlist by tapping the Add to playlist button.
+Now, please return to the Local Files tab and start adding songs to Spotify playlist by tapping the Add to playlist button.
 After that, it’s able to play local files on Spotify for free as you want.

 Part 2.
 How to Add Local Files to Spotify on iPhone/Android

 Would you prefer to use mobile devices to explore music entertainment via the Spotify mobile app?
-Then, how to add local files to Spotify on iPhone and Android phones?
+Then, how can you import local music to Spotify on iPhone and Android phones?
 As a matter of fact, you still need to follow the guidelines in Part 1 to add local files to Spotify ahead of time.
 You can only sync local songs to your mobile device from the Spotify desktop application with the same account.
-And then, let’s look at how to sync and add local files to Spotify on mobile devices.
+And then, let’s look at how to sync local songs to Spotify on mobile devices.